Maas–Waal Canal: History

 Construction on the canal began in 1920.
-On 27 October 1927, the waterway was officially opened by HM Queen Wilhelmina.
-Before the canal was dug, ships had to make a detour of about 100 km to change from Heumen to Nijmegen to reach the German hinterland; the new route shortened the trip to ~12 km.
+On 27 October 1927, the waterway was officially opened by Queen Wilhelmina.
+Before the canal was dug, ships had to make a detour of about 100 km to change from Heumen to Nijmegen to reach the German hinterland; the new route shortened the trip to about 12 km.

-The consequences for the village of Heumen were unmistakable.
-It became isolated in a hard to reach corner between the Meuse and the canal.
+The construction isolated the village in a hard-to-reach corner between the Meuse and the canal.
 The village of Neerbosch was cut in half, and the centre of the village of Hatert was torn down to make room for a bridge across the canal.
 The village also lost its church and both pubs.

 In 1970, it was decided to widen the canal at an estimated cost of 117 million Dutch guilders (53 million euro).
-At around the same time, the city of Nijmegen decided to construct a new neighborhood, Dukenburg, on the far (Western) side of the canal.
+At around the same time, the city of Nijmegen decided to construct a new neighborhood, Dukenburg, on the western side of the canal.
 Less than 10 years later, another neighborhood, Lindenholt, was added in the area where the older part of Neerbosch had been.
 This left the canal lying largely inside the built-up area of Nijmegen.

-In 2002, H. van Eeuwijk and G. J. Nillesen published their booklet Three-quarter Century of Maas–Waal Canal 1927–2002 on the occasion of the 75th anniversary of the connection between the Maas and Waal.